d-mui22/Burger-Project/README.md

 A simple burger builder app demonstrating various react usages.
+App is also mobile friendly.

 Upon visiting the site you may build a burger to your liking with various ingredients.